Kai-Pendleton/325BotReport2/README.md

 Line 3: GUILDID=(Server ID)

-Then, you can run the bot using "node ." in the root of the repository.
-Invite the bot to your server, and set the class template and optional channels template with /settemplate.
+Invite the bot to your server, deploy the slash commands by running "node deploy-commands.js", then run the bot using "node ." and set the class template and optional channels template with /settemplate.
 Now the bot is set up!

 Here is a list of commands for the bot: